quiso888/quiso888/README.md

 - Injecting additional logic into theme templates to handle conditional behaviors based on user or product types.

 🧱 Custom HTML blocks: The WordPress block editor was used to insert custom HTML sections, giving greater visual and functional control over key pages such as product details, checkout, and vendor profile.
+🎮 El Sabor Cafetero – Educational video game on Quindío's gastronomy Developed in Roblox Studio

+### 🛒 Sabor cafetero – Cultural game develop in LUA             (https://www.roblox.com/es/games/13175046823/EL-SABOR-CAFETERO)
+El Sabor Cafetero is an educational video game created to teach players about the traditional gastronomy of the Quindío region in Colombia.
+It offers an interactive and engaging experience, combining cultural education with exploration-based gameplay.

+🍽️ Educational focus: The game aims to combat misinformation about Quindío’s cuisine by highlighting authentic dishes and ingredients, addressing issues of cultural appropriation and regional identity loss.

+🕹️ Gameplay mechanics: Players explore a virtual version of the Quindío region, completing missions that involve identifying ingredients, preparing typical meals, and interacting with NPCs that provide educational insights.

+🧩 Roblox Studio scripting:

+Developed with Lua scripting to manage events, interactions, quizzes, and progress tracking.

+Implemented GUI systems for menus, dialogue boxes, and mission tracking.

+Utilized DataStores for saving user progress and achievements.

+Integrated cultural research directly into level design and narrative elements.

+🌎 Cultural preservation: The project seeks to strengthen local identity and promote regional traditions through gamification, offering a fun and accessible way to learn about Colombian gastronomy.
 ---

 ### Contact 📝